alicemunsal/dohex/DoHex2.md

 Software Architecture is the blueprint of the software system.
 It is about making fundamental choices that are hard to change.
 Selecting languages, paradigms, tools, frameworks, methodologies and drawing large number of boxes and lines at the board are the parts of the architectural process.

-This is the idealized example of the DoHex architecture as a diagram.
+DoHex is yet another Hexagonal Architecture that Component based, Event Driven and Data Oriented.

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Architecture.png)

-DoHex is yet another Hexagonal Architecture that Component based, Event Driven and Data Oriented.

 Key points of the DoHex:
 *